hyperledger/caliper/docs/v0.4.2/Fabric_Configuration_Legacy.md

 ## Network configuration file reference

 The YAML network configuration file of the adapter builds upon the CCP of the Fabric SDK while adding some Caliper-specific extensions.
-The definitive documentation for the base CCP is the [corresponding Fabric SDK documentation page](https://fabric-sdk-node.github.io/master/tutorial-network-config.html).
+The definitive documentation for the base CCP is the [corresponding Fabric SDK documentation page](https://hyperledger.github.io/fabric-sdk-node/release-1.4/tutorial-network-config.html).
 However, this page also includes the description of different configuration elements to make this documentation as self-contained as possible.

-The following sections detail each part separately.
-For a complete example, please refer to the [example section](#connection-profile-example) or one of the files in the [Caliper benchmarks](https://github.com/hyperledger/caliper-benchmarks/tree/master/networks/fabric) repository.
-Look for files in the `fabric-v*` directories that start with `fabric-*`.

 > __Note:__ Unknown keys are not allowed anywhere in the configuration.
 The only exception is the `info` property and when network artifact names serve as keys (peer names, channel names, etc.).